 Unfortunately, we had to stop going to some of our favorite play spaces because of the cost.
 It gets expensive for a family of three.
-It would be fantastic if we had the opportunity to have a play cafe that caters to all families' economic needs 99 (Interview with Paraskevi, White Greek, mother of a 3 year old child, Greece) A strong desire for the creation of high-quality Play Cafes playing locally is important so such Play Cafes are needed across diverse communities and neighborhoods.
-It was a shame that we knew this place (We Play Festival play cafe) is only temporary, we came every day, but I knew it's not going to be there the next week, and this was sad (Interview with Esaa, Iranian, father of a 3 year old child) PI thought it (We Play Festival play cafe) was incredible, it was very unique, in a lovely setting and it had a variety of different things that you wouldn't normally see in a typical play cafe ... the work-bench with the real tools, the chance for them to cook, I liked that everything was wooden as well, often it would be more plastic toys... the water feature as well, that was quite unique... \$9 (Interview with Tasmin, White Scottish mother of two children under 7) ...this (We Play Festival play cafe) place is amazing! make it permanent!!!
-99 (We Play Festival, Postcard feedback)

-As a parent of an autistic child I would like it (We Play Festival) to be an ongoing thing, a play cafe throughout the year...
-(Interview with Laoura, White Greek mother of an autistic child, 7 years old) Play Cafes recognized as an important type of informal high-quality play and social provision in public life both indoors and outdoors; spaces where both child and parent/carer interact but also spaces where the child can play and parent/carer relax. pjust choice of things to do as opposed to one or two things, like having a variety and and things that are creative, I think.
+It would be fantastic if we had the opportunity to have a play cafe that caters to all families' economic needs (Interview with Paraskevi, White Greek, mother of a 3 year old child, Greece) A strong desire for the creation of high-quality Play Cafes playing locally is important so such Play Cafes are needed across diverse communities and neighborhoods.
+It was a shame that we knew this place (We Play Festival play cafe) is only temporary, we came every day, but I knew it's not going to be there the next week, and this was sad (Interview with Esaa, Iranian, father of a 3 year old child) I thought it (We Play Festival play cafe) was incredible, it was very unique, in a lovely setting and it had a variety of different things that you wouldn't normally see in a typical play cafe ... the work-bench with the real tools, the chance for them to cook, I liked that everything was wooden as well, often it would be more plastic toys... the water feature as well, that was quite unique...
+9 (Interview with Tasmin, White Scottish mother of two children under 7) As a parent of an autistic child I would like it (We Play Festival) to be an ongoing thing, a play cafe throughout the year...
+(Interview with Laoura, White Greek mother of an autistic child, 7 years old) Play Cafes recognized as an important type of informal high-quality play and social provision in public life both indoors and outdoors; spaces where both child and parent/carer interact but also spaces where the child can play and parent/carer relax.
+P just choice of things to do as opposed to one or two things, like having a variety and and things that are creative, I think.
 That are potentially a bit messy is always good to do outside, because we wouldn't necessarily do those at home and you know what to do with.
 And the clean up operation after it.
-So yeah, I think variety is the most important part (Interview with Jolly, White Scottish mother of one 6 year old child)

-Stephanie, 2 years old, White Scottish/British Greek
+So yeah, I think variety is the most important part (Interview with Jolly, White Scottish mother of one 6 year old child) ee I want to play, play all day 9 Stephanie, 2 years old, White Scottish/British Greek